Avergrove/avergroves-learning-notes/docs/tetris/7-2_stacking.md

 - If you've messed up the 1-2-1-2 pattern on LST stacking, you can try using the following to recover:
     - Zipper: Used to create fractals.
 A grim grotto skim that narrows the hole into the well.

-## Parity Resolution
+### Parity Resolution
 - If you notice, there are 3 configurations on the 2 side, it can be jag in (hole is closer to center of board), jag out, and flat.
 You should try and pay attention and learn how to resolve this parity!
 - LST uses a jag in and flat.
     - Jag-in: Place an S/Z piece
     - Flat: Place a J/L piece
 - When Jagged-out, you can use a single T piece to convert back to jag-in.

+## Other techniques
-The following techniques will is a list of possible solutions you can use
+The following techniques will is a list of possible solutions you can now use thanks to having a wider side tower:
     - STSD
     - BT STSD
     - DT Cannon + Triple Double